Tame fundamental groups of pure pairs and Abhyankar's lemma: Introduction

 \subsection{Acknowledgements}

-We would like to thank Bhargav Bhatt, Manuel Blickle, Alessio Caminata, Elo\'isa~Grifo, Zsolt Patakfalvi, Karl Schwede, Anurag Singh, Ilya Smirnov, and Maciej Zdanowicz for very useful discussions and help throughout the preparation of this preprint.
+We would like to thank Bhargav Bhatt, Manuel Blickle, Alessio Caminata, Elo\'isa~Grifo, Zsolt Patakfalvi, Karl Schwede, Anurag Singh, Ilya Smirnov, Roberto Svaldi, and Maciej Zdanowicz for very useful discussions and help throughout the preparation of this preprint.
 The authors are grateful to Karl~Schwede for very valuable comments on a draft of this preprint and for suggesting us the use of adjoint ideals to study the perseverance of pure $F$-regularity.
 The first named author commenced working on this project while in his last year of Graduate School at the Department of Mathematics of the University of Utah.
 He is greatly thankful for their hospitality and support.
-He is particularly grateful to his advisor Karl Schwede for his guidance and generous support.
+He is particularly grateful to his advisor Karl~Schwede for his guidance and generous support.
+We are also indebted to a diligent referee who pointed out several mistakes in an earlier version.